LMS-Community/lms-community.github.io/docs/getting-started/migrate-from-uesr.md

 ([Deutsche Version](migrate-from-uesr-de.md))

 !!! note
-    Please note that Smart Radios transitioned to Squeezebox Radios will require [Logitech Media Server](../getting-started/index.md)</a>.
+    Please note that Smart Radios transitioned to Squeezebox Radios will require [Lyrion Music Server](../getting-started/index.md)</a>.
 Install it before you continue the migration.

 To initiate the transition, power down the Radio, and restart it.